-Like Queen Amelia, many of our constituents have offered their valuable resources to assist us in our ministries and mission.
+Queen Amelia’s friendship, love and considerable influence explain well why we have this special award in her honor.
+Queen Amelia’s generous response lives on among our benefactors.
+Like Queen Amelia, the award recipient has offered their valuable resources to assist us in our ministries and mission.
 We believe it fitting to offer the Queen Amelia Award to an individual, family, foundation or organization who has made significant monetary gifts and gifts of time and talent to the Sisters of Providence and who has promoted the Sisters of Providence to others.

 This award is bestowed annually at the Saint Mother Theodore Guerin Dinner, with the constituent receiving an individual recognition plaque.

 The main plaque is located in the south corridor of the Church of the Immaculate Conception with the following recipients listed:

 2017 — Sue and John Heck, West Terre Haute, Ind.

 Like Queen Amelia, Sue and John financially support our mission, but they have her beat in terms of longevity, having given gifts to us for more than 30 years – to the annual fund, capital campaigns and special projects – for whatever was needed.
 They are always there for us!